-• Agricultural property, lodging property (defined as hotels, motels, bed and breakfasts and personal property located at such establishments) and renewable energy production property are now classified as new subclasses of nonresidential property, and the assessment rate for agricultural property and renewable energy production property is temporarily reduced from 29% to 26.4% of statutory "actual" value for assessment years 2022 and 2023 (property tax collection years 2023 and 2024).
-See also the discussion of Initiative 27 below.

-- Multi-family residential real property (defined as residential real property that is a duplex, triplex or multi-structure of four or more units) is now classified as a new subclass of residential real property and the assessment rate for such property is temporarily reduced from 7.15% to 6.8% of statutory "actual" value for assessment years 2022 and 2023 (property tax collection years 2023 and 2024); provided, however, that if a measure concerning property tax reductions (such as Initiative 27) is approved at the State's November 2021 general election, the assessment rate for such property is to be 7.15% of statutory "actual" value until the next property tax year that the General Assembly adjusts the ratio of valuation for assessment for residential real property.
-See also the discussion of Initiative 27 below. - The assessment rate for residential real property other than multi-family residential real property is temporarily reduced from 7.15% to 6.95% of statutory "actual" value for assessment years 2022 and 2023 (property tax collection years 2023 and 2024).
-See also the discussion of Initiative 27 below.
+- Agricultural property, lodging property (defined as hotels, motels, bed and breakfasts and personal property located at such establishments) and renewable energy production property are now classified as new subclasses of nonresidential property, and the assessment rate for agricultural property and renewable energy production property is temporarily reduced from 29% to 26.4% of statutory "actual" value for the 2022 and 2023 property tax years. - Multi-family residential real property (defined as residential real property that is a duplex, triplex or multi-structure of four or more units) is now classified as a new subclass of residential real property and the assessment rate for such property is temporarily reduced from 7.15% to 6.8% of statutory "actual" value for the 2022 and 2023 property tax years. - The assessment rate for residential real property other than multi-family residential real property is temporarily reduced from 7.15% to 6.95% of statutory "actual" value for the 2022 and 2023 property tax years.